ds5110/Facial-Landmarks-Exploration/outlier.md

-# Investigating the Best Way to Scale Landmarks
+# Investigating the Best Way to Select Outliers

 ## Introduction